Best Solana RPC Providers Compared: Helius vs QuickNode vs Alchemy vs Triton (2026)

 Go with QuickNode or Alchemy.
 One provider for all your chains simplifies infrastructure management.
 QuickNode if you want marketplace add-ons and streaming; Alchemy if you want enterprise monitoring and compute-unit efficiency.

 Go with Helius or Triton.
-Both offer production-grade Yellowstone gRPC endpoints.
-Triton is the original gRPC specialist; Helius integrates it into a broader feature set.
+Both offer production-grade Yellowstone gRPC endpoints for real-time Solana data streaming.
+Triton is the original gRPC specialist; Helius integrates it into a broader feature set. gRPC streaming is essential for applications that need instant notifications of on-chain events — like deployer tracking or real-time price feeds.

 Go with Alchemy or Helius.
 Alchemy brings enterprise SLA experience from Ethereum.
 Helius offers Solana-specific optimizations that matter at scale.
-Both can negotiate custom enterprise plans.
+Both can negotiate custom enterprise plans with dedicated node infrastructure.

 Performance Tips (Any Provider)